 Sitting in council

-Participants listen to all the contributions and are invited in turn to speak from both their heart and a particular perspective.
-In this way the wealth of wisdom can be harnessed to influence and inform all our decisions, actions and future direction.
+Participants are invited in turn to speak from both their heart and a particular perspective and listen to all the contributions.
+In this way the wealth of wisdom frm all the participants can influence and inform all our decisions, actions and future direction.

 The topics can range from any directly affecting ASP, to global and personal concerns.